INTEGRATING STEM THROUGH INVENTING

 The latest InvenTeams' community interactions documented in news interviews, blog entries, video updates, and social media mentions.

-The 2020 InvenTeam from Enon, Ohio have filed a patent for their system to prevent human-made debris in the sewer system from entering local waterways.
+The 2019-2020 InvenTeam from Greenon, Ohio was awarded a patent on January 25, 2022 for their system to prevent human-made debris in the sewer system from entering local...